patagonaa/music-sync-converter/README.md

 - `Music/**/Instrumentals` ignores `Music/Example Artist/Instrumentals` and `Music/Albums/Example Artist/Instrumentals`
 - `Music/*/Instrumentals` ignores `Music/Example Artist/Instrumentals` but not `Music/Albums/Example Artist/Instrumentals`
 - `Music/Albums/**/*.m3u` ignores `Music/Albums/Example Artist/playlist.m3u` but not `Music/Playlists/playlist.m3u`

+### KeepInTarget
+By default, all files in the target directory (excluding hidden files/directories) that don't exist in the source will be deleted.

+Files or directories that match one of these globs will not be deleted regardless of sync state.
+Wildcards `*` (any directory) and `**` (any directory structure) are supported.

+This is mostly useful if you have to sync to the root directory of e.g. a flash drive and there are other files you want to keep.

+Example:
+- `Videos` ignores `Videos/` in the root folder

 ### DeviceConfig
 In case you want to sync your music to multiple devices, it may be helpful to put this section in a seperate file each.